redwoodjs/redwood/docs/docs/deploy/baremetal.md

 * `password` - [optional] if you are using password authentication, include that here
 * `privateKey` - [optional] if you connect with a private key, include the path to the key here
 * `passphrase` - [optional] if your private key contains a passphrase, enter it here
-* `agentForward` - [optional] if you have [agent forwarding](https://docs.github.com/en/developers/overview/using-ssh-agent-forwarding) enabled, set this to `true` and your own credentials will be used for further ssh connections from the server (like when connecting to GitHub)
+* `agentForward` - [optional] if you have [agent forwarding](https://docs.github.com/en/developers/overview/using-ssh-agent-forwarding) enabled, set this to `true` and your own credentials will be used for further SSH connections from the server (like when connecting to GitHub)
 * `sides` - An array of sides that will be built on this server
 * `path` - The absolute path to the root of the application on the server
 * `migrate` - [optional] Whether or not to run migration processes on this server, defaults to `true`